gojilabs/development/3rd_parties/customer_io.md

 There are some examples of usage of Customer.io service using the wrapper class provided above.

 To initialize the application user the record in Customer.io needs to be created.
 Usually it happens right after creating user records in the app itself.
-The code could look like:
+The code could look like this:

 ```ruby
 attributes = {